-If a SUCI was used for this authentication, then the SEAF shall only provide ngKSI and KAMF to the AMF after it receives the 5G-ACA message containing SUPI; no communication services will be provided to the UE until the SUPI is known to the serving network.
+If a SUCI was used for this authentication, then the SEAF shall only provide ngKSI and KAMF to the AMF after it receives the Nausf_UEAuthentication_Authenticate Response message containing SUPI; no communication services will be provided to the UE until the SUPI is known to the serving network.

 The further steps taken by the AUSF upon receiving a successfully verified confirmation message are described in sub-clause 6.1.4 of the present document.